Extensions-lab/tms-help/statuses.md

 ## Main Fields

 - Code.
-Unique identifier of the status profile.
+Unique identifier of the status profile that will be used in the Forwarding Order Types.
 - Description.
 Name of the status profile.
 - Action Control System.
 Displays whether the system for monitoring specific actions is activated at each status.
 - Enhanced system for monitoring additional actions that the system can control for documents with a selected status.